Christian Krohn-Hansen

 Selected articles and book chapters

-Work in progress "Political Anthropology", International Encyclopedia of the Social and Behavioral Sciences, Second Edition, edited by James D. Wright.
+2015 "Political Anthropology", in International Encyclopedia of the Social and Behavioral Sciences, Second Edition, edited by James D. Wright.
 Oxford: Elsevier Ltd.

 2008 REPRINT / TRANSLATION “La masculinidad y lo político entre los dominicanos: ‘El tigre dominicano’”, in Marit Melhuus and Kristi Anne Stølen (eds.)
 Machos, putas, santas: El poder del imaginario de género en América Latina, pp.11-133.
 Buenos Aires: Editorial Antropofagia.
 (Spanish translation of “Masculinity and the Political among Dominicans: ‘The Dominican Tiger’”, 1996)